 - Good technical presentations from fellow experts and architects.

 - Registration is hundreds of euros, not thousands.

 - It used to be called PubForum, so there’s usually beer involved at some point

 - Attendees are limited to around one hundred so its small enough to retain that “big family” feel

-- Probably the only place you’ll get networking and quality face-time with 15 CTPs and 18 MVPs without them all having to rush off because of other presentation commitments
+- Probably the only place you’ll get networking and quality face-time with loads of CTPs and MVPs without them all having to rush off because of other presentation or vendor booth commitments

 - There’s a good mix of loyal regulars many of whom I can now call friends, plus a healthy flow of newbies to make new contact with

 - It’s consultant-friendly being mostly on the weekend so I only need to take one day of unpaid leave

 - I get to visit lots of nice European cities and it’s only a short plane trip from the UK

 - The venues are all inexpensive hotels that won’t break the budget (take note Synergy!)